fbpx

 So why do so many companies sell landscape fabric?

-As a gardener you have to accept the fact that there is no magic weed barrier (say it out loud, it’s liberating).
+As a gardener, you must accept that there is no magic weed barrier (say it out loud; it’s liberating).
 Any mulch will do a far superior job to landscape fabric: stones, pea gravel, arborist wood chips, or yard waste.
-Layer it 2-3″ thick and very few weeds will get through it.
+Layer it 2-3″ thick, and very few weeds will get through it.

-The best weed suppression and soil health is achieved by planting low-growing, native plants, especially ground covers.
-They easily out-compete weeds and cut down on the expense of buying and hauling mulch every year.
+Planting low-growing native plants, especially ground covers, achieves the best weed suppression and soil health.
+These plants easily outcompete weeds and cut down on the expense of buying and hauling mulch every year.

 1. As odd as it seems, I use bug screens and put 2-3 layers on the ground, and then top it off with drain rock, lava rock, sand, pea gravel or bark mulch to stop weeds from poking through.
 I do not know, but suspect that, topsoil will not work.
 Rarely, if ever do I pluck out nasty weeds, after seventeen years.
 While others spend time picking weeds I do other things.